-First and foremost, I am a wife to my husband of 25 years and mother to my two boys, ages 20 and 16.
+First and foremost, I am a wife to my husband of more than 25 years and mother to two young men.
 I am a “go-getter” by nature, completing my doctoral degree far below the average length of time because I had no qualms pounding the pavement and looking in abandoned buildings of Hartford, CT to find high school dropouts to complete my data required for my master’s thesis and then spending hours upon hours in the Hartford jail to continue my data collection for my doctoral dissertation about the effects of childhood trauma on personal outcomes.
 Identifying the effects of histories of child maltreatment on these two disenfranchised populations was incredibly motivating to me, and I wanted to be with them in person, looking them in the eye, to let them know that their stories were meaningful and relevant to their current life path.

 We are products of our environment and yet, we are not defined by them.
 While we carry our experiences with us, we remain in control of our own thoughts, feelings, and, ultimately, decisions.
 Therapy is often necessary to help us regain that control.
 My research was important to me as a graduate student and using empirically, or research-based interventions, to guide treatment is critical to success.